Bandwidth/ap-docs/methods/applications/postApplications.md

 | autoAnswer                        | Determines whether or not an incoming call should be automatically answered.
 Default value is 'true'.            | No        |

 {% common %}
-### Example: Create an application named: 'MyFirstApp'
+### Example 1 of 1: Create an application named: 'MyFirstApp'

 {% sample lang="bash" %}